-Identity of the offender Identity of the victim Jurisdiction Indian Indian If the offense is listed in the Major Crimes Act, as amended, (18 U.S.C. § 1153), the tribal and federal governments have jurisdiction; the states do not.
+Identity of the victim Jurisdiction Indian If the offense is listed in the Major Crimes Act, as amended, (18 U.S.C. § 1153), the tribal and federal governments have jurisdiction; the states do not.
 If the offense is not listed in the Major Crimes Act, tribal jurisdiction is exclusive.
-Indian Non-Indian If the offense is listed in the Major Crimes Act, the tribal and federal governments have jurisdiction; the states do not.
+Non-Indian If the offense is listed in the Major Crimes Act, the tribal and federal governments have jurisdiction; the states do not.
 If the offense is not listed in the Major Crimes Act, under the General Crimes Act (18 U.S.C. § 1152) the tribal and federal governments have jurisdiction; the states do not.
-Non-Indian Indian Federal jurisdiction is exclusive; tribal and state governments do not have jurisdiction.
-Non-Indian Non-Indian States have exclusive jurisdiction; tribal and federal governments do not have jurisdiction
+Indian Federal jurisdiction is exclusive; tribal and state governments do not have jurisdiction.
+Non-Indian States have exclusive jurisdiction; tribal and federal governments do not have jurisdiction. of the victim Indian Non-Indian Indian